zenyui/metabase-gke/README.md

 ### Run

-Provided shell script `k8.sh` can create and delete this entire Kuberentes.
+Provided shell script `k8.sh` can create and delete this Kuberentes configuration in the cluster.

 - To create secrets, issue `k8.sh secrets`
 - Deploy metabase to the cluster with `k8.sh create`